 3. Select Troubleshoot > Advanced options > Startup Settings > Restart from the Choose an Option screen.

 4. After your PC restarts, select one of the following Safe Mode options you are instructed to from the Start Up Settings menu:

 6. Logon with an Administrator account if needed.

-We are all volunteers so please by kind, courteous and respectful of all staff and members
+We are all volunteers so please by kind, courteous and respectful

 I try to respond in 24-48 hours normally and I am more active on weekdays than weekends.
 However, sometimes due to my health, family or life it may take me a little longer.
 If you have not heard from me within 72 hours then please PM me a reminder.

 This happened to me on my work computer.
 It would take about 4-5 hours to "update" then I could finally get in and access windows normally.
 I just backed everything up and did a clean install and haven't had an issue since (4-5 months.)
 I found out the hard way it was quicker to just reload the system than it was to suffer for 2-3 days of not being able to access your files.